life is an invitation

 It is the old knowing of good and evil, is it not?

 Dogs, it seems to me, and cats, too, do not seem to have this awareness.
-There is a dog I know that rejoices every time I come back into its/ his presence.
+There is a dog I know that wags its tail and looks at me expectantly/ seemingly joyfully every time I come back into its/ his presence.
 It is as if we had been long separated.
 There can be eight homecomings in a single day.
-The tail wags, tribute items (a small stuffed toy, a sock) are presented, before being playfully pulled away.
+The tail wags, the head is put at an angle, tribute items (a small stuffed toy, a sock) are presented, before being playfully pulled away.

 But we are not dogs.
 Even if, sometimes, it seems others (or ourselves) act like them.

 We have an invitation to feel better and to do good.
-Life itself, and the being conscious of life, is the invitation.
-We can choose to be aware of a situation, including an unwanted one, and instead of focusing on what does not seem to be working for us, we can focus on what is working for us.
+Life itself, our privileged life as humans, is the invitation.
+We can choose to be aware of a situation, including an unwanted one, and instead of focusing on what does not seem to be working for us, we can focus on what is working for us and others.
 On what is good.

-Just the simple habit of focusing on the good itself makes the situation better.
+Just the simple habit of focusing, primarily, on the good, while not denying but dealing with the bad as necessary, often/ usually makes the situation better.

 This is not idle speculation.
 This is not baseless wishful thinking.
 I have seen this way of approaching life play out many, many times.
 I have seen that when, though I am aware of the bad, I focus on and act toward the good, the situation itself becomes obviously better.
 There is positive change.
-Change that I (and sometimes others) can see.
+Change that I (and sometimes others also) can see.
 Things move toward the good that I desire.

-Once we are in this practice, in the practice of finding and in-joying the good that is present (and there is always good present), then the good tends to take over.
+Once we are in this practice, in the practice of finding and in-joying the good that is present (and there is always good present), then the good tends to predominate.
 Expand.
-We find more good.
+We often find more good.
 There is more good.